Great Decisions is an after-school enrichment program for high-school students.

 The program’s goals are to:

-University and college faculty members accompany high school teachers and serve as discussion leaders using the materials from Great Decisions, which are readings, companion videos and additional resources on current global issues published annually by the Foreign Policy Association (FPA).
+College faculty members accompany high school teachers and serve as discussion leaders using the materials from Great Decisions, which are readings, companion videos and additional resources on current global issues published annually by the Foreign Policy Association (FPA).
 The Foreign Policy Association is a non-profit organization dedicated to inspiring the American public to learn more about the world.

 - Expose students to complex and critical issues facing our world.

 - Develop critical thinking, listening and decision-making skills.

 Since 2004, the Jacksonville Council has utilized the Briefing Book, TV/DVD series and online resources to develop a Great Decisions after-school enrichment program for high school students.
 The program began with three high schools and one university and has quickly grown in seven years to include four Jacksonville-based college/universities and twelve high schools, spanning three counties, the majority of which reside in Duval County.